 2. A candidate who requires an extension of candidature must apply formally to the Board of Examiners.
-Any extension granted by the Board will commence from the date referred to in Resolution 1.
+Any extension granted by the Board of Postgraduate Studies will commence from the date referred to in Resolution 1.

-Bachelor of Medicine and Bachelor of Surgery 1986 Resolutions-six year curriculum
+Bachelor of Medicine and Bachelor of Surgery

-In accordance with section 3 of Chapter XII of the By-laws, the Senate has prescribed the following Resolutions governing candidature for the degrees of Bachelor of Medicine and Bachelor of Surgery:
+1986 Resolutions-six year curriculum

-- 1. (1) A candidate for the degrees of Bachelor of Medicine and Bachelor of Surgery shall complete the prescribed courses of study in the following subjects: - (a) In the first year: Anatomy Behavioural Sciences in Medicine Biomathematics Chemistry Histology and Embryology History of Medicine Introductory Medical Science Physics - (b) In the second year: Anatomy Behavioural Sciences in Medicine Biochemistry Histology and Embryology Pharmacology Physiology - (c) In the third year: Clinical Diagnosis Clinical Sciences I comprising Clinical Physiology Immunology Infectious Diseases Medical Biochemistry Neurosciences - Pathology Pharmacology (d) In the fourth year:
+In accordance with section 3 of Chapter XII of the Bylaws, the Senate has prescribed the following Resolutions governing candidature for the degrees of Bachelor of Medicine and Bachelor of Surgery:

-Clinical Sciences II comprising Clinical Epidemiology Infectious Diseases Medicine Occupational Health and Safety Clinical Pharmaeology Preventive and Social Medicine Surgery integrated courses of instruction in Human Nutrition, Occupational Health and Safety, Preventive and Social Medicine and such other subjects as may be prescribed from time to time by the Faculty.
+- (1) A candidate for the degrees of Bachelor of Medicine and Bachelor of Surgery shall complete the prescribed courses of study in the following subjects: - (a) In the first year: Anatomy Behavioural Sciences in Medicine Biomathematics Chemistry Histology and Embryology History of Medicine Introductory Medical Science Physics - (b) In the second year: Anatomy Behavioural Sciences in Medicine Biochemistry Histology and Embryology Pharmacology Physiology - (c) In the third year: Clinical Diagnosis Clinical Sciences I comprising Clinical Physiology Immunology Infectious Diseases Medical Biochemistry Neurosciences - Pathology - Pharmacology - (d) In the fourth year: Clinical Sciences II comprising Clinical Epidemiology Infectious Diseases Medicine Occupational Health and Safety Pathology Clinical Pharmacology - Preventive and Social Medicine Surgery (e) In the fifth year: - Community and Geriatric Medicine Obstetrics and Gynaecology Paediatrics Psychiatry - (f) In the sixth year: Medicine and Surgery Option - (2) For the purposes of these Resolutions Clinical Sciences I and II shall include integrated courses of instruction in Human Nutrition, Occupational Health and Safety, Preventive and Social Medicine and such other subjects as may be prescribed from time to time by the Faculty.